Protecting Electoral Processes in the Information Environment

 While the design and cooperative mechanisms on countermeasures are country-specific, these national-level networks and processes will inform and influence regional networks and global understanding.
 Globally produced resource kits will support in-country activities.
 Findings of country activities will be documented and shared between participants of different countries.
 The project will facilitate exchanges between the cohorts of the various country activities online and in-person.
 Globally relevant findings from all activities will be consolidated and made publicly available.
 International IDEA will ensure that recommendations from national-level processes inform global norm-building and practice.

-Related International IDEA Analysis, Publications and News
+International IDEA Analysis and Publications

 Key contacts